-“Night Flight,” the Korean film which features in the HKIFF this week, has also found itself a distributor in the territory.
+“Night Flight,” the Korean film that features in the Indie Power section of the Hong Kong Intl.
+Film Festival (HKIFF) this week, has also found itself a distributor in the territory.

 Hong Kong and Macau rights to the Leesong Hee-il-directed film were sold by Finecut to Sun Entertainment.
 A similar deal was struck with Joint Entertainment for Taiwan release.

 “Night Flight” premiered in Berlin’s Panorama section last month and is a tale of high school boys, love among sexual minorities, and an examination of societal problems perpetrated by the school system in South Korea.